philc/textmatevim/README.markdown

 Installation instructions
 -------------------------

-You can install the stable version of this plugin by downloading and double-clicking it.
+You can install the latest release of this plugin by [downloading](https://github.com/downloads/philc/textmatevim/TextMateVim-latest-release.zip) and double-clicking it.

 Alternatively, you can install it from source:

 1. Clone this git repo
 2. run `rake build` from within the git repo (you'll need the XCode Developer tools install for this)
-3. Copy or symlink `build/Debug/TextMateVim.bundle` into /Library/Application\ Support/TextMate/PlugIns/
+3. Copy or symlink `build/Debug/TextMateVim.bundle` into ~/Library/Application\ Support/TextMate/PlugIns/

 Basic Vim usage
 ---------------